Frimkron/Ascidia/readme.md

 The storage symbol uses dash or hyphen `-` characters for the horizontal lines and vertical-bar or pipe `|` characters for the vertical lines.
-The downward-curving corners are full-stop or period `.` characters, and the upward-curving corners are apostraphe or single-quote `'` characters.
+The downward-curving corners are full-stop or period `.` characters, and the upward-curving corners are apostrophe or single-quote `'` characters.

 The symbol may vary in width or height, but has a minimum size as follows: